StM-djohnson/nicerc_physics_pi/README.md

 #### Installing Theme

 If you want to use my theme, you can either clone it from Neil Panchal's github and follow the install directions there, or you can use the copy I've included under the theme directory.
 I have made a few small modifications to the `custom.css` file to improve mostly table handling.
 I would suggest installing the original theme then if desired installing my CSS file.
 Another option is to install the [Jupyter Themes](https://github.com/dunovank/jupyter-themes) and use those.

+#### Markdown Jupyter Kernel

+Notebooks with no python code use the [Markdown Jupyter Kernel](https://github.com/vatlab/markdown-kernel) to avoid sarting a new python kernel for notebooks with no code.
+Installation is simple and the commands are provided on the GitHub page.

 ### Setup